Skip to main content

 If you have a backlog of text files (e.g. dozens of campaign session recaps or old worldbuilding docs), you can use the Bulk Brain Dump feature:

-• Mention Relations Explicitly: Write how things connect.
+• Mention relations explicitly: Write how things connect.

 • Good: “Sir Roderick is a member of the Silver Gauntlet.
 He reports directly to Commander Vane.”